Fold-transversal surface code cultivation: Discussion and Conclusion

-In this work, we have presented a cultivation scheme for the folded surface code.
-We have benchmarked its performance by evaluating $\ket{Y}$ state cultivation, and for the first time have studied exact $\ket{H_\mathrm{XY}}$ magic state cultivation.
+In this work, we have presented a fold-transversal cultivation scheme for the surface code.
+We have benchmarked its performance by evaluating $\ket{Y}$ state cultivation, and for the first time have studied exact $\ket{H\XY}$ magic state cultivation.
 Our protocol achieves the lowest known spacetime overhead for MSC.
-This improved performance is due to efficient code morphing which allows us to stay entirely within the surface code family throughout, and utilize the native fold-transversal $H_\mathrm{XY}$ operator.
+This improved performance is due to efficient unitary circuits that allows us to stay entirely within the surface code family throughout, and utilize the native fold-transversal $H\XY$ operator.
 Both of these tasks require non-local operations.
 There are some natural extensions of our work.

 The first arises from the reduced sampling cost of our cultivation protocol.
-As our scheme reaches lower LERs with much fewer expected attempts per kept shot, it is now conceivable to simulate higher fault-distances.
-This may enable us to determine the necessary spacetime overhead to produce a magic state with much lower LER, perhaps low enough that further distillation is not required.
-Moreover, it is important to further study the performance of MSC under realistic noise models.
+As our scheme reaches lower LERs with far fewer expected attempts, it is conceivable to simulate fault distances higher than $\fd5$.
+This may enable us to determine the necessary spacetime overhead to produce a magic state with much lower LER, perhaps low enough that further distillation is not even required.

+It is also important to study the performance of MSC under realistic noise models.
 While we only consider Pauli errors in our work, real hardware experiences a variety of other error mechanisms.
-Relevant to the neutral-atom platform~\cite{wu2022erasure,ma2023high,scholl2023erasure,zhang2025leveragingerasureerrorslogical}, it would be informative to analyze performance of our scheme in the presence of erasure errors~\cite{vaknin2025magic,jacoby2025magicstateinjectionerasure}.
+It would be informative to analyze performance of our scheme in the presence of erasure errors~\cite{vaknin2025magic,jacoby2025magicstateinjectionerasure}, which is relevant to neutral atom architectures~\cite{wu2022erasure,ma2023high,scholl2023erasure,zhang2025leveragingerasureerrorslogical}.
 Due to the ability to post-select on erasure, we anticipate further improved fidelity in this setting.
-Several platforms also experience leakage or coherent errors, which are more challenging to simulate.
-We leave the study of MSC with these tailored noise models to future work.
+Several platforms also experience leakage or coherent errors.
+However, these are more challenging to simulate.